One way to check the level of service is to ask consumers for feedback.

 Inability to provide the benefits and value of the vacancy

 This problem logically follows the previous one.
-It’s impossible to emphasize the advantages and show value of a vacancy, if you don’t know its details and can’t reconcile them with the labor market.
+It’s impossible to emphasize the advantages and show the value of a vacancy, if you don’t know its details and can’t reconcile them with the labor market.
 Therefore, reasoned sales in IT recruiting are such a rarity.

 Spam sales approach